-Based on these numbers, McKinsey claims that tons of carbon dioxide emissions could be reduced annually at a cost of just 2% GDP growth per year solely by investing capital disbursements (40% from company savings and 60% from lower external debt costs).
+Based on these numbers, McKinsey claims that tons of carbon dioxide emissions could be reduced annually at a cost of just 2% GDP growth per year solely by investing in capital disbursements (40% from company savings and 60% from lower external debt costs).

 As a result, the cost of doing nothing is often quite costly and does not always result in greater returns.
 Sustainable investing allows us to preserve and develop future possibilities by making wise investments that are consistent with our personal principles and convictions.

 Corporate Financial Performance: It’s All About Transparency